Why Employee Recognition

-Think Culture
+Think Corporate Culture

 Get to Know Your Staff

-Believe it or not, there are some places where the boss doesn't know the names of their employees.
+Believe it or not, there are some places where the boss doesn’t know the names of their employees.
 Just asking your staff if they had a good vacation, how their kids are doing, and remembering special events or that someone has a creative hobby makes the employee feel that you are interested in them as a person.
 Share those thank you letters you get from clients as examples of the fantastic job that people do at work.
-Continual and spontaneous positive feedback is an excellent way of recognizing the value of employees and creates a positive culture in an organization.
+Continual and spontaneous positive feedback is an excellent way of recognizing the value of employees and creating a positive culture in an organization.
 This is a fundamental step in showing staff that someone recognizes the good they do.

 Ask Your Employees